DELETE Statement in SQL

 WHERE col_name = some_value;

 If you require removing the table data completely then consider using the TRUNCATE statement.
-This is faster in execution as compared to DELETE FROM statement if the task is to remove table data completely.
+This is faster in execution as compared to the DELETE FROM statement if the task is to remove table data completely.

 The table data removed after using the DELETE command can be rolled back.